 3. Make your About Us page count

-The About Us page is one of the top places where prospective students go when deciding if a university is a good fit for them.
+The About Us page is one of the top places where prospective students go to decide if a university is a good fit for them.
 Unfortunately, this area is a missed opportunity on many university sites, with too much content that is dull, uninformative, and feels like generic ‘marketese’.
 Universities aren’t alone in having subsatisfactory About Us pages (in our study of About Us pages, the average satisfaction rating was 4.6 on a scale of 1–7), but that’s no excuse.
 Improve this page by leading with an informative summary of your school.
 Write this summary in plain language, and offer an easy-to-scan fact list.
 If you really want to make an impact, showcase a video that will give a sense of your school and will appeal to a broad range of users.

-4. Highlight your strengths and achievements
+4. Emphasize your strengths and achievements

 When first looking at new university, visitors want to know why your school is special and what you’re proud of as an institution.
 Gather those statistics, rankings, and awards, and make them easy to find (for example, on your About Us page).
 We know that users scan pages; they rarely read full text.
 So, don’t bury valuable, potentially persuasive, data in a long, dense paragraph.
 This goes for the global website as well as individual school or department websites.